 Golf Cart and Accessories

 If you’re serious about golf then you’re going to want to consider a Sirius Golf Cart.
 While there are many great golf cart options out there, this Star EV creation isn’t just for the golf course as it keeps the community slow speed vehicle customer in mind as well.
-It has the luxuries of a USB port, turn signals, electronic locking trunk and more to satisfy any rider but also is functional and effective on the golf course with lots of room for your golf equipment.
+It has the luxuries of a USB port, turn signals, an electronic locking trunk and more to satisfy any rider but also is functional and effective on the golf course with lots of room for your golf equipment.

 Other accessories you’ll want to have may include: